JoWayne94/High-Performance-Computing-Portfolio/README.md

 # Lid-Driven Cavity Project

 This project implements a parallel numerical code to solve the vorticity-streamfunction formulation of the incompressible Naiver-Stokes equation in 2D using the finite difference method.
 In other words, it presents a solver for the lid-driven cavity problem.
 Output of solver is used to generate data points that map velocity, vorticity and streamfunction values at different grid locations.
+Full report can be found [here](https://www.researchgate.net/publication/344228346_Lid-Driven_Cavity_Report).

 ## Pre-requisites